AlainPlattner/gpgLabs/README.md

-### Locally

-To run them locally, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).
+To install the labs, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).

 You can then clone this reposiroty.
 From a command line, run